LOS ANGELES BRAIN INJURY LAWYER

 Penetrating Brain Injury

-This type of injury is often referred to as “open head” injury because the skull bone is penetrated upon impact.
+This type of injury is often referred to as an “open head” injury because the skull bone is penetrated upon impact.
 Penetrating brain injuries are quite obvious compared to closed.

 No Fees Unless We Get You Money

-We understand that sustaining a brain injury is a life altering event and the last thing you should be worrying about is attorney’s fees.
+We understand that sustaining a brain injury is a life-altering event and the last thing you should be worrying about is attorney’s fees.
 This is why we do not collect any fee unless we get money for our clients.

 TBI and Auto Accidents

 TBI can result from a car accident.
-In a recent study conducted by National Association of State Head Injury Administrators (NASHIA), seventeen percent (17%) of all TBI cases resulted from some type of a motor vehicles accident.
+In a recent study conducted by the National Association of State Head Injury Administrators (NASHIA), seventeen percent (17%) of all TBI cases resulted from some type of a motor vehicle accident.
 TBI can occur if the vehicle’s occupant hits his or her head on the windshield or steering wheel during an accident.